 Even Temperatures Throughout Cargo: The design of the evaporator fan and adjustable ceiling that covers the cargo provide efficient airflow control, which is essential for a quick lowering of cargo temperature.

-Superior Diagnostics: Amperages and pressures are measured & can be viewed/transferred to GSM mobile or satellite transmission modem.
+Superior Diagnostics: Amperages and pressures within our seafood shipping containers are measured & can be viewed/transferred to GSM mobile or satellite transmission modem.

 NMF-371 Deep Storage Freezer:

 Maintains Frozen Cargo between 0°C to -60°C (32°F to -76°F)

 High Capacity: Equipped with three compressors: two for the high temperature system operating on R134a, and one for the low temperature system operating on R23.
 The high temperature system cools the condenser for the low temperature system.

 Efficient Airflow: Evaporator fan motor and fan are designed to operate in constant ultra-low temperatures down to -60°C (-76°F).
 Standard motors will not hold up over time.

 Optimal Design: Maximum cargo room and front access to major service components without sacrificing reliability and performance.
 Innovative evaporator design completes defrost in less time than competitors while also preventing heat from entering the cargo area.